Single-shotMeasurementOfPhotodetectors/Photodetector_project/README.md

 # Single-shot Measurement of Photodetectors -- Operational Codes
 This repository contains the sample pixel data and operational codes for the paper submission titled "Verifiable Single-Shot Measurement of Photon Detectors".

+## All-in-One Demo Code for Output Reconstruction

+For readers who wish to **quickly reproduce the plots** without first delving into the underlying code or datasets, we recommend the following steps:

+1. **Download** the folder `raw_data_for_alignment`, which contains the sample inputs and measurements for pixel 1.
+2. **Create** a folder named `data_processed`, which will store the processed data.
+3. **Download and run** the script `output_reconstruction_all_in_one.py`.

+During execution, the script will display **prompt messages** indicating the procedures being carried out.
+Relevant estimated parameters will also be shown in the output messages.

+Upon completion, the program will generate a **figure that reconstructs the output samples** based on parameters extracted from both single-shot and traditional measurements, and compares them against the ground-truth measurements.

 ## Data Pre-processing and Sample Pixel Data
 We offer code for pre-processing the collected data, using pixel 1 as an illustrative example.